 The overwhelming majority of personal injury claims are resolved through alternative dispute resolution mechanisms such as mediation.
 However, surveys have found that legal representation can significantly alter the outcome of settlement negotiations: you are more likely to receive a settlement with a lawyer and much more likely to receive a substantive settlement with competent counsel.

 The Dietrich Law Firm P.C. is committed to providing the highest level of personal injury service—and we have the accolades to prove it.
-We have been recognized as a Best Law Firm in America and an American Institute of Personal Injury Attorneys 10 Best Personal Injury Law Firm.
 Our experienced attorneys could investigate and analyze the circumstances surrounding your accident, then construct a compelling, evidence-based case for recompense.
 If we cannot reach a satisfactory resolution in mediation, we could take your case to trial and aggressively advocate for the compensation you need and the justice you deserve.
 Please call us at 585-939-3939 to schedule your no-charge consultation as soon as possible.

 DID YOU OR A LOVED ONE SUFFER INJURIES AFTER A SERIOUS ACCIDENT IN OR AROUND ROCHESTER?

 CALL JED DIETRICH, ESQ., AND HIS TEAM OF HIGHLY QUALIFIED ROCHESTER, NEW YORK, PERSONAL INJURY ATTORNEYS AT 585-939-3939 NOW TO OBTAIN THE HELP THAT YOU NEED!
 DESERVE!